hello. we’re glad you’re

-Acting for clients as diverse as ASX 200 and Forbes 500 companies’ to asylum seekers, Kian has gained a breath of experience that provides him with the ability to tackle everything across the migration spectrum.
+Acting for clients as diverse as ASX 200 and Forbes 500 companies to asylum seekers, Kian has gained a breadth of experience that provides him with the ability to tackle everything across the migration spectrum.
 This breadth of experience includes advocacy work, something that Kian is particularly passionate about.
 Kian has represented numerous clients in the Administrative Appeals Tribunal in the Migration and Refugee Division and the General Division, as well as in the Federal Circuit Court and Federal Court.

 character issues including visa cancellations advice

 merit reviews or refused visa applications and visa cancellations